Intertwined order of generalized global symmetries: Gapped boundary states

 \subsubsection{Electric boundary condition}

 We begin with the gauged descendent of the boundary state in Section~\ref{sec: spt zn x zn boundary}, replacing $A_\mu$ and $B_{\mu\nu}$ in Eq.~\eqref{eq:spt-bdry1} by dynamical $U(1)$ gauge fields, which we denote $c_\mu$ and $b_{\mu\nu}$ respectively.
-Correspondingly, we replace $\Phi$ and $C_\mu$ with dynamical fields $\tilde{\varphi}$ and $\tilde{c}_\mu$.
 The action at the boundary $\partial X$ is now

 where $S_0$ is the same as in Eq.~\eqref{eq:background-terms} except that the all the fields in this term are now dynamical.
 While the SPT boundary, Eq.~\eqref{eq:spt-bdry1} has global symmetry $G\times G$, where $G=\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$, we have now gauged $G$, leaving a symmetry of $(G\times G)/G\simeq G$.
 We refer to this state as the electric boundary condition since the $G$ symmetry of the state includes the $\mathbb{Z}_N^{(1)}$ electric symmetry and the $\mathbb{Z}_N^{(0)}$ symmetry of the bulk oblique state.